REL 502 Public Humanities & Religious Studies: Foundations

 A computer capable of installing and running Adobe Creative Cloud.

 Installation of free software available to UA students through the Office of Information Technology.

 There are no required texts for this course.
 All materials will be posted on the course schedule.

 See the course page for our schedule, our assignments and the class sessions in which they are due.

 You are required to attend all our class sessions.
-You are also required to the preparation prior to the day of that session.
+You are also required to complete all “prep” listed in the course schedule prior to the day of that session.

 As this is a graduate seminar, you are expected to attend the class, be prepared for the class, and participate in the class.
 Assignments and projects are expected to be completed on time.
 If you miss class for any reason please let me know promptly so we can ensure you don’t fall behind.
 Unexcused absences, frequent tardiness, or a lack of participation will lower your grade for the course.
 If you have any questions or concerns about the course I am happy to talk to you.

 The grade scale for the course is based on satisfactory completing the above requirements.
 Students will be consulted individually by the instructor if their work is unsatisfactory.:

 - B Satisfactory completion of at least 90% of the requirements